 Each of the brands is aimed at a specific target demographic.
 For example, Cropp is aimed at teenagers, while Sinsay targets young teenage girls that like to follow fashion trends.
 The cream of the crop is Reserved, which offers the latest styles for both men and women, but also children with the guarantee of wearing premium feeling fabric for a reasonable price.

-You might have not heard about this company, but Asseco is one of the largest corporations in the technology sector listed on the Warsaw Stock Exchange.
+You might have not heard about this company, but Asseco is one of the largest corporations in the technology sector listed on the Warsaw Stock Exchange, and could not not have been included in our list of the most famous Polish brands and companies in the world.
 It leads a multinational group operating in the information technology sector comprising more than 50 companies worldwide.

 It’s been providing computer software technology for the banking industry since 1991 and boasts a revenue of 1.3 billion euros.
 The company from Rzseszos (go ahead, try to pronounce it) is nowadays an essential and emblematic part of Poland’s ever growing and attractive economy and a proud testament of the country’s increasing importance in the European and international banking, software and technology sectors.

 Would you like to know more about flagship Central European companies and businesses?
 Feel free to browse through our other articles: